UKHomeOffice/callisto-ui/src/documents/timecard.md

 ## Outstanding tasks which impact Timecard:

-The dynamic text 'Finishes next day' would be changed to display the shift length as the user types - https://collaboration.homeoffice.gov.uk/jira/browse/EAHW-2605
+The dynamic text 'Finishes next day' would be changed to display the shift length as the user types - [EAHW-2605](https://collaboration.homeoffice.gov.uk/jira/browse/EAHW-2605)

-The user would be able to cancel a shift creation - https://collaboration.homeoffice.gov.uk/jira/browse/EAHW-2132
+The user would be able to cancel a shift creation - [eahw-2132](https://collaboration.homeoffice.gov.uk/jira/browse/EAHW-2132)

-Remove react hook forms from the ui for better data control and simplicity - https://collaboration.homeoffice.gov.uk/jira/browse/EAHW-2748
+Remove react hook forms from the ui for better data control and simplicity - [EAHW-2748](https://collaboration.homeoffice.gov.uk/jira/browse/EAHW-2748)

+Date/Time field validation to be moved from Shift component to lowest level of date/time component - [EAHW-2750](https://collaboration.homeoffice.gov.uk/jira/browse/EAHW-2750)